 - In The Adventures of Mark Twain, Tom Sawyer, Huck Finn and Becky Thatcher stow away on Twain's airship.
 Tom calls themselves "aeronorts", with Becky correcting him as "aeronauts".

 - The Octonauts is an Edutainment Show (and a children book series) following the adventures of Funny Animals protecting sea-life.
-It got its name from their Underwater Base shaped like an octopus: the Octopad.
+It got its name from their Underwater Base shaped like an octopus: the Octopod.